Nessi-datatool/nessi/docs/installation.md

-# Nessi Installation Guide
+# nessi.dev Installation Guide

 ## Prerequisites

-Before installing Nessi, ensure you have the following prerequisites:
+Before installing nessi.dev, ensure you have the following prerequisites:

 - Docker Engine 20.10.0 or later
 - Docker Compose v2.0.0 or later